If the Cowboys want Gregory back, Jerry Jones has to get NFL to update its drug policy

 At least to Byron Jones, the players have more pressing issues to address in this current labor negotiations than the penalty for players who are busted for smoking marijuana.

-For most players, this policy is not that big of a deal because most guys know how to avoid getting caught.
+For most players, this policy is not a pressing point because most guys know how to avoid getting caught.
 They typically know when the weed test is coming, and will stop using long enough to avoid detection.

 The odd element is that while America increasingly grows more accepting of marijuana use, the NFL continues to embrace a Nancy Reagan-like demonization of weed.
 Prescribing a far more potent opioid, which in recent years the use of has become an epidemic, remains perfectly legal and acceptable but marijauna does not.